josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/resources.md

 @Image(source: "resourcerobi.png")

 The path property tells us where the resource comes from.
-In this case, it comes from a PNG image called robi.png.
+In this case, it comes from a PNG image called `robi.png`.
 When the resource comes from a file like this, it is an external resource.
 If you erase the path or this path is empty, it becomes a built-in resource.

 The switch between built-in and external resources happens when you save the scene.
-In the example above, if you erase the path "res://robi.png" and save, Godot will save the image inside the .tscn scene file.
+In the example above, if you erase the path `"res://robi.png"` and save, Godot will save the image inside the `.tscn` scene file.

 > Note:
 >